POM Charitable Trust

 - Outdoor activity/adventure focus: The holiday should involve outdoor activities or adventure elements

-- Charitable organization: Must be a UK registered charity
+- Charitable organisation: Must be a UK registered charity

 Strengthening Your Application: